-- Motivated by the Spirit of God.
+- motivated by the Spirit of God

-- Thinking the thoughts of God.
+- thinking the thoughts of God

-- Doing the will of God.
+- doing the will of God

-"Because the law of the Spirit of life in Christ Jesus has delivered me from the law of sin and death" (v 2).
+Verse 2: "Because the law of the Spirit of Life in Christ Jesus has delivered me from the law of sin and death" (v 2).

-Now, let's come down here to v 5: "For those who walk according to the flesh mind the things of the flesh... [the things of the world-all the things that are in the world.
-We covered that, when we went through there, that section in 1-John 2] ... but those who walk according to the Spirit mind the things of the Spirit....
-[So, here's one of the very first Scriptures you ever heard when you were being called-correct?] ...For to be carnally minded is death, but to be spiritually minded is life and peace....
-[And that's peace with God.] ...Because the carnal mind is enmity against God, for it is not subject to the law of God; neither indeed can it be (vs 5-7).
+Verse 5: "For those who walk according to the flesh mind the things of the flesh..."-the things of the world-all the things that are in the world.
+We covered that, when we went through there, that section in 1-John 2.

+"...but those who walk according to the Spirit mind the things of the Spirit" (v 5).
+Here is one of the very first Scriptures you ever heard when you were being called.

+Verse 6: "For to be carnally minded is death, but to be spiritually minded is life and peace... [peace with God] ...because the carnal mind is enmity against God, for it is not subject to the Law of God; neither indeed can it be (vs 6-7).

-- So therefore, it conveniently changes Sabbath to Sunday-correct?
-Yes! - Conveniently changes that you will not make any idols to have them everywhere. - Conveniently changes the nature of God. - Conveniently changes the use of the name of God. - And all the way down with all the commandments of God.
+- it conveniently changes Sabbath to Sunday - it conveniently changes that you will not make any idols to have them everywhere - it conveniently changes the nature of God - It conveniently changes the use of the name of God - and all the way down with all the commandments of God

-"...is not subject to the law of God; neither indeed can it be.
-But those who are in the flesh cannot please God." (vs 7-8).
-And yet, it says back here in 1-John 3:22, 'we are receiving these things because we are practicing those things that are pleasing in His sight.'
+"...is not subject to the Law of God; neither indeed can it be.
+But those who are in the flesh cannot please God" (vs 7-8).
+And yet, it says:

+1-John 3:22: "...we receive from Him because we keep His commandments and practice those things that are pleasing in His sight."

-Quite a transformation-isn't it?
+Quite a transformation!
 Quite a life of conversion from one of hostility to doing the things that please God.
 You try this sometime.
 This is the test, for all you married people.
 In the face of even adversity, do the things for your husband or your wife that is pleasing to them.
 Try that!
 That'll give you a little practice.
 Try it!
 I challenge you this way.
 Try it, right after you've had a little spat!
 Then it's tough!
-And I speak from experience.
+I speak from experience.
 One of the greatest sins of the Church of God is to make the ministers nearly God!
 They're not!
-So that's quite a challenge.
+That's quite a challenge.

 Let's look at what was told of Jesus.
 This is where we are to come to on our Christian walk, in our conversion.
-So here's where our walk needs to come.
+Here's where our walk needs to come.
 This was right after Jesus was baptized.

 Matthew 3:16: "And after He was baptized, Jesus came up immediately out of the water; and behold, the heavens were opened to him, and he saw the Spirit of God descending as a dove, and coming upon Him.
 And lo, a voice from heaven said, 'This is My Son, the Beloved, in Whom I have great delight'" (vs 16-17).
 Why is that?

-Let's go to the Gospel of John 8:29-and this is where we need to come to in our lives with Christ.
+John 8:29 is where we need to come to in our lives with Christ.
 In growing, in changing, in overcoming, and with each other.
-Here's what Jesus said-John 8:29: "And He Who sent Me is with Me.
+Here's what Jesus said:

+John 8:29: "And He Who sent Me is with Me.
 The Father has not left Me alone because I always do the things that please Him."

 That is the ultimate goal of everything that we do, brethren.
-So, when we tie that in with 1-John 3:22 here, that we are practicing, doing-action-'those things which are pleasing to Him.'
+So, when we tie that in with 1-John 3:22 here, that we are practicing, doing-action- 'those things which are pleasing to Him.'